 Exercise is a component of this channel, but its main focus is nutrition and lifestyle.
 Dunlop’s content includes vlog Thursdays where she uploads lifestyle content, ‘grocery hauls’, and quick five-to-10-minute workout videos.

 Dunlop’s videos are based on her own weight loss journey.
-Two years after losing weight, Dunlop became a certified personal trainer and group fitness instructor and started sharing her story, and thus her YouTube channel was born.
-The channel has helped others for more than seven years at the time of writing.
+Two years after losing weight, Dunlop became a certified personal trainer and group fitness instructor and started sharing her story.
+The rest, as they say, was history.

 Over the course of one year, Love, Sweat, Fitness has gained well over 100,000 subscribers, showing that Dunlop’s system works.